 Working and Construction of Diffuser

-Disc diffuser is constructed to installed within a diverging section which gets installed in downstream of the control valve.
-The gas or vapour leaving the control valve enter the diffuser and flows through a special pattern of openings towards the downstream of piping.
+Disc diffuser is constructed to be installed within a diverging section which gets installed downstream of the control valve.
+The gas or vapor leaving the control valve enter the diffuser and flows through a special pattern of openings towards the downstream of piping.

 When fluid with higher kinetic energy leaves the control valve noise and the vibration is produced.
 These particles of fluid when colliding with the disc diffuser surface a resistance in the flow of fluid is created that generates back pressure and slows down the fluid velocity.

 Because of this disc diffuser resistance in the flow path of fluid creates back pressure on the control valve outlet port and helps the fluid to expand in downstream piping.
 This backpressure helps control the valve more efficiently to regulate the flow of fluid.

 A choke valve is a type of control valve that is equipped with a restricted orifice that is used in oil and gas production to control the flow of fluid flow.
 The purpose of the Choke valve is to reduce pressure drop across the valve at a maximum flow rate.
 The flow rate is reduced to eliminate cavitation or the intensity of damage to the valve.

 A diffuser plate is like a disk that has many small holes.
 It is installed downstream of the piping system.
 A diffuser is used to reduce the pressure drop across the control valve and create backpressure between the valve and plate.